 Per Section II.B.2.c of the Consolidated Notice in 88 FR 32046, any residential structure located in the 100-year floodplain that is substantially damaged (meaning the value of damages exceeds 50% of the pre-storm market value of the structure) or improved (meaning cost of repairs exceeds 50% of the present cost to reconstruct), must be elevated to at least two feet above Base Flood Elevation (BFE).
-The Rental Repair Program is not offering reconstruction or elevation of rental properties.
-As such, the Rental Repair Program will only rehabilitate a structure that is located in the 100-year floodplain if the Damage Repair Verification (DRV) indicates that damages to the rental property are less than 50% of the pre-storm value of the structure (substantial damage) and if the DRV and Estimated Cost of Repair (ECR) are less than 50% of the present cost to reconstruct the structure (substantial improvement).
+The Rental Repair Reimbursement Program is not offering reconstruction or elevation of rental properties.
+As such, the Rental Repair Reimbursement Program will only reimburse work completed on a structure that is located in the 100-year floodplain if the Damage Repair Verification (DRV) indicates that damages to the rental property are less than 50% of present value of the structure (substantial improvement).

-ORR will determine whether the DRV amounts to 50% of the pre-storm value of the property and whether the Damage Repair Verification (DRV) plus ECR is more than 50% of the present cost of reconstruction.
-The DA must confirm that the structure is in the floodplain prior to the damage assessment and creation of the ECR.
-All damage assessments on rental properties in the floodplain must be coordinated with ORR staff to ensure that the structure's location in the floodplain is accurately determined.
-Damage Assessments for structures in the floodplain must be of a high-fidelity nature to ensure that no change orders will be required that may cause the total construction costs to exceed 50% of the pre-storm fair market value of the structure.
-The DRV and ECR must account for all possible unforeseen elements that may drive the cost over the 50% threshold.
+ORR will determine whether the DRV amounts to 50% of value of the property.
+The DA must confirm that the structure is in the floodplain prior to the Damage Repair Verification and creation of the DRV.
+All Damage Repair Verifications on rental properties in the floodplain must be coordinated with ORR staff to ensure that the structure's location in the floodplain is accurately determined.